novus/nvd3/README.md

 ---

 # Current development focus

-- Merge in pull requests and bugfixes
+- For Novus, review outstanding pull requests and issues.
-- Add new and interesting concepts
 - Try to find an easy way to actually document usage and all chart options

 ---

 # Bugs

 Found a bug?
-Check out the development branch and make sure it's not already fixed first!
+Check out the **development** branch and make sure it's not already fixed first!
-I fix anything I find myself, so there is a fair chance it's already fixed!

 ---